Our Thesis

 As we see happening in Sierra Leone, Thailand, Kenya, Senegal, and Myanmar, we’ll eventually see everywhere: self-sovereign identity enabling people to prove many important things about themselves.
 Even those unable to manage their own credentials—children, seniors, disabled, refugees—can have guardians to assist them.

-14. Central banks globally will issue Central Bank Digital Currencies (CBDCs) and embrace SSI for identity, fraud, and compliance.
+14. Central banks globally will issue Central Bank Digital Currencies (CBDCs) and embrace AW for identity, fraud, and compliance.

 Central banks the world over are seriously considering issuing Central Bank Digital Currencies (CBDC’s) with several announcing their intent to proceed, led by China and Japan.
 Now even the U.S. is making moves at the highest levels.